JeyHightower/Harmonic-Universe/docs/README.md

 ## Acknowledgments

-- Three.js community for 3D rendering support
+- React and Redux communities for frontend framework
-- Tone.js team for audio synthesis capabilities
+- Flask community for backend framework
-- FastAPI/Flask communities for backend framework
+- SQLAlchemy community for ORM
-- All contributors and supporters of the project
+- All other open source contributors